mit-rss/wall_follower_tesse/README.md

 The goal is to complete the two tracks described below autonomously without collisions, with an added challenge of maintaining an average speed above 4 m/s (see grading rubric).

 A good place to start would be to sit down with your new team and consolidate your wall follower code from last week's lab.
-You should be able to put your working code in `/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `params_tesse.yaml`, and run the example launch file in `/launch` to get a minimal working wall follower in TESSE.
+You should be able to put your working code in `wall_follower_tesse/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `wall_follower_tesse/params_tesse.yaml`, and run the example launch file in `wall_follower_tesse/launch` to get a minimal working wall follower in TESSE.
 See the Starter Code section below for more details on the file structure.

 ## Submission

-For this lab you will be publishing a report on your team's github pages website, giving an 8-min briefing presentation together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
+For this lab you will be publishing a report on your team's github pages website, giving an 8 minute briefing presentation together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
 See the deliverables chart at the top of this page for due dates and times.

 - todo: confirm details of briefing / report that need to be included here
 - todo: spell out deliverables